Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The beach resort of Wilmington sits at the southern end of the North Carolina Coast in the Cape Fear Coastal area.
 Although the largest seaport on the coast, it is an attractive and friendly town with an appealing historic district around its waterfront, as well as cobbled streets, cafes, and restaurants.

 Restored through a massive revitalisation effort, Wilmington is a quaint, charming, and genuine Southern town.
 Grand antebellum mansions sit back from shady, tree-lined lanes leading towards the Cape Fear River and historic downtown district.

 Brick streets overflow with sweet shops, fashion boutiques, jewellers, and craft stores.
 Locals lounge alongside tourists at sidewalk cafes, resting up before taking a stroll on the system of boardwalks and promenades along the Cape Fear River.

 Here, dining is an art.
 Genuine barbecues contain pit-cooked pork, with sides of collard greens and hush puppies.
-For those who are more discerning, one might indulge in exquisitely presented low country cuisine in beautifully restored buildings.
+Those who are more discerning might indulge in exquisitely presented low country cuisine in beautifully restored buildings.